Written by Gabriel RomioUpdated on July 14, 2026

-What do you get when you combine VoIP with a CRM?
-Lower costs by up to 75%, better access to customer data, 300% more conversions, and much more.
+What do you get when you combine a VoIP system with native CRM integrations for Salesforce, HubSpot, or Zendesk?
+Lower costs by up to 75%, automatic call logging into your CRM, 300% more conversions, and zero manual data entry.

 What Is a VoIP CRM Integration?